rowengb/GSPro-MLM2PRO-OCR-Connector/README.md

 Steps:

 1. Download the ZIP from v2.0, unzip it, and open the Settings.json file (https://github.com/rowengb/GSPro-MLM2PRO-OCR/releases/tag/v2.0).
 2. By default, the WINDOW_NAME is set to "AirPlay" (for iOS).
 If you are using 5KPlayer, you may need to change your device name to remove the apostrophe.
-If you are using Android, change it to "EasyCast" or the name of the scrcpy window (your device name).
+If you are using Android, change it to the name of the SCRCPY window (your device name).
 Also update the TARGET_HEIGHT and TARGET_WIDTH accordingly.
 Once done, save the file (Ctrl+S) and close it.
 3. Open the Rapsodo MLM2PRO app, connect your Launch Monitor, and go to Simulation > Rapsodo Range.
 4. If using a phone, click on the little arrow next to "Ball Speed" on the right to show all the metrics.
 5. Mirror your device screen using